easysoftware/developer-portal-devs/docs/Playwright/Playwright_Reference.md

 Here is the structure of folders:

-1. fixtures
+1. ./playwright/fixtures

 - This folder contains JSON files representing entities of our system.
 Both existing once and the new ones.

-2. pages
+2. ./playwright/pages

 - For creating playwright test we use “Page pattern”.
 In short, the logic of finding elements in a page is enclosed in files with file name extension .page.
 These are imported into the test and their methods are called.

-3. tests
+3. ./playwright/tests

 - This folder contains purely Playwright tests with defined expectations.